Hyperbolicity and Quasi-hyperbolicity in Polynomial Diffeomorphisms of ${\Bbb C}^2$: Introduction

 Hyperbolicity involves uniform expansion and contraction, as well as transversality between expanding and contracting directions.
-In [BS8] we defined a canonical metric $\Vert\ \Vert_q^\#$ on the unstable space $E^u_q\subset T_q{\Bbb C}^2$ for each saddle $q\in{\cal S}$.
-A map is said to be {\it quasi expanding} if $Df$ expands this metric uniformly (independently of $q\in {\cal S}$) in the strong sense that there is a $\kappa>1$ with $||Df_qv||_{f(q)}^\#\ge \kappa ||v||_q^\#$ for any nonzero $v\in E^u_q$.
-For quasi expanding maps, this extends to $x\in J^*$.
-In [BS8] it was shown that every hyperbolic map is quasi expanding, with $\Vert\cdot\Vert^\#$ equivalent to the Euclidean norm.
-A map is {\it quasi contracting} if its inverse is quasi expanding.
+In \cite{BS8} we defined a canonical metric $\Vert\ \Vert_q^\#$ on the unstable space $E^u_q\subset T_q{\mathbb C}^2$ for each saddle $q\in{\mathcal S}$.
+A map is said to be {\it quasi-expanding} if $Df$ expands this metric uniformly (independently of $q\in {\mathcal S}$) in the sense that there is a $\kappa>1$ with $||Df_qv||_{f(q)}^\#\ge \kappa ||v||_q^\#$ for any nonzero $v\in E^u_q$.
+For quasi-expanding maps, this extends to $x\in J^*$.
+In \cite{BS8} it was shown that every hyperbolic map is quasi-expanding, with $\Vert\cdot\Vert^\#$ equivalent to the Euclidean norm.
+A map is {\it quasi-contracting} if its inverse is quasi-expanding.

 We let $B(q,r)$ denote the ball of radius $r$ centered at $q$ and let $W^s_{q,r}$ denote the connected component of $W^s_q\cap B(q,r)$ containing $x$.
-A geometric characterization of quasi expansion is the Proper, Bounded Area Condition: there exists $r>0$ such that for all saddles $q\in{\cal S}$, (i) $W^u_{q,r}$ is proper, i.e., closed in $B(q,r)$, and (ii) the area of $W^u_{q,r}$ is uniformly bounded.
-This means that the degree of local folding of the manifolds $\{W^u_q: q\in{\cal S}\}$ near a saddle point $q_0$ will be bounded.
-On the other hand, if $\{W^u_q: q\in{\cal S}\}$ if is part of a lamination, then there is no local folding.
+A geometric characterization of quasi-expansion is the Proper, Bounded Area Condition: there exists $r>0$ such that for all saddles $q\in{\mathcal S}$, (i) $W^u_{q,r}$ is proper, i.e., closed in $B(q,r)$, and (ii) the area of $W^u_{q,r}$ is uniformly bounded.
+This means that the degree of local folding of the manifolds $\{W^u_q: q\in{\mathcal S}\}$ near a saddle point $q_0$ will be bounded.
+On the other hand, if $\{W^u_q: q\in{\mathcal S}\}$ is part of a lamination, then there is no local folding.

-Quasi expansion may be viewed as a 2-dimensional analogue of semi-hyperbolicity for polynomial maps of ${\Bbb C}$ (see the Appendix of [BS8]).
-An important motivation for us was the work of Carleson, Jones and Yoccoz [CJY], who showed that semi-hyperbolicity was equivalent to a number of geometric and potential-theoretic properties.
+Quasi-expansion may be viewed as a 2-dimensional analogue of semi-hyperbolicity for polynomial maps of ${\mathbb C}$ (see the Appendix of \cite{BS8}).
+An important motivation for us was the work of Carleson, Jones and Yoccoz \cite{CJY}, who showed that semi-hyperbolicity was equivalent to a number of geometric and potential-theoretic properties.